Back to All Events

 About the Speaker

-Karen Lulich Horwath currently teaches high school creative writing and advanced placement English at the Saginaw Arts and Sciences Academy in Saginaw, MI.
-Previously she directed the writing center at Delta College and taught composition at both Delta College and Saginaw Valley State University.
-Her creative writing has been published in Still Life and Simple Things.
-Karen has a deep interest in how immersion in nature can bring healing.
-To facilitate student experiences writing in nature, she co-directs the annual Higgins Lake Writing Retreat for high school creative writers at SASA.
-In her spare time, she plays keyboards with the instrumental world music band Argontos; her favorite nature hobbies include downhill skiing, hiking, distance cycling, and gardening.
+Karen Lulich Horwath teaches creative writing and AP English at the Saginaw Arts and Sciences Academy in Saginaw, MI.
+She previously directed the Writing Center at Delta College and taught composition at both Delta and Saginaw Valley State University.
+Her work has appeared in Still Life and Simple Things.
+Passionate about nature’s role in healing, she co-directs the annual Higgins Lake Writing Retreat for SASA students.
+Outside the classroom, she plays keyboards with the instrumental world music band Argontos and enjoys downhill skiing, hiking, distance cycling, and gardening.

 Previous